Hugo Maradona: Personal life and death

 Maradona was born in Lanús on 9 May 1969, as the youngest sibling of brothers Diego Maradona and Raúl Maradona, both noted footballers in their own right.
 His father Diego Maradona "Chitoro" (1927–2015), who worked at a chemicals factory, was of Guaraní (Indigenous) and Galician (Spanish) descent, and his mother Dalma Salvadora Franco, "Doña Tota" (1929–2011), was of Italian descent.

 He died from a heart attack at his home in Monte di Procida, near Naples, on 28 December 2021, at the age of 52, a year after his brother Diego.
-He has 3 kids with ex-wife, Delia Occhionero.
-Fraternal twins, Nicole and Thiago Maradona, and Melina Maradona.
+He had 3 children with his ex-wife, Delia Occhionero: fraternal twins, Nicole and Thiago, and daughter Melina.